org-mifflin/Mifflin/README.md

 ### Paging

 In this case our backend is static.
 But in my mind I could see us using cursor paging to continually get the next batch of users.
 We might do this when there are X users left in the queue.

+### Sever Sent Events and Push Notifications

+Absolutely out of scope here but I imagine we would want to notify users of their matches.
+In my mind I picture push notifications for users with the app not in the for ground and then observing Sever Sent Events to display an in-app notification for users with the app in the foreground.

+Other options for in app messaging include polling (short and long) and maybe web sockets.
+I don't have any expereince with SSE's but from what I here they fit this use case better than polling for web sockets.

+### Analytics

+I've made some fake analytics calls to represent this but in my head some folks are going to want that sweet sweet data.

 ### KPI's
 I would've liked to consider adding KPI's that inform developers on their work.
 I think that's an important part of the day to day.
 Seeing the real impact of your work is important.
 Perhaps some of these: